 Start by making a note of everything you have done so far including volunteer work, odd jobs done in your spare time, sporting activities, social clubs and any internships you may have participated in.
 Now think about what you learned whilst doing those activities that a potential employer may want from you.
 You can relate these activities to the job posting by adding a bullet point or two on how these activities have taught you certain skills.
 For example, you could argue that being captain of a soccer team taught you about leadership and conflict resolution.

 Highligt your qualifications, if you have them

-Even if you don't have any actual experience where you have been paid to do similar work if you have done volunteer work, internships or after school work that has given you any experience that may prepare you for the position you are applying for, make sure these are prominent on your CV.
+While you do not have any employment experience, you may still have relevant experience gained in other ways. if you have done volunteer work, internships or after school work that has given you any experience that may prepare you for the position you are applying for, make sure these are prominent on your CV.
 Highlight any studies, courses and training you might have done that would demonstrate your qualification to do the job being offered.
 Expand on your education and the skills you have gained from your studies.
 Once you have read through the entire job posting, make sure to list personal qualities that might make you suitable as well.
 It also helps if you can list any personal achievements that you have gained that might make you the perfect fit for the job.